Towards a Non-Binary View of IPv6 Adoption: Related Work

 \textbf{IPv6 Use by Services:} Another line of work examines how widely online services have deployed IPv6.
-Nikkhah et al.~\cite{nikkhah_assessing_2011} evaluated IPv6 accessibility and performance for Alexa's Top 1M websites, attributing IPv6's inferior performance to control-plane differences.
-Dhamdhere et al.~\cite{dhamdhere_measuring_2012} confirmed that data-plane performance was comparable when AS paths matched.
-Czyz et al.~\cite{czyz_measuring_2014} found that only 3.2\% of Alexa Top 10k sites were reachable via IPv6 in 2014.
-However, these studies focused either on the main page~\cite{nikkhah_assessing_2011,czyz_measuring_2014} or limited themselves to first-party resources~\cite{dhamdhere_measuring_2012}, without evaluating whether the websites were \emph{fully} IPv6-enabled.
-Closest to our work, Bajpai and Sch\"onw\"alder~\cite{bajpai_longitudinal_2019} examined the Alexa Top 100 websites and resources embedded \emph{directly} in the main page (including third-party), finding that 27\% of IPv6-enabled websites included one or more IPv4-only resources.
+Nikkhah et al.~evaluate IPv6 accessibility and performance for Alexa's Top 1M websites, attributing IPv6's inferior performance to control-plane differences~\cite{nikkhah_assessing_2011}.
+Dhamdhere et al.~confirm that data-plane performance was comparable when AS paths matched~\cite{dhamdhere_measuring_2012}.
+Czyz et al.~find that only 3.2\% of Alexa Top 10k sites were reachable via IPv6 in 2014~\cite{czyz_measuring_2014}.
+However, these studies focus either on the main page~\cite{nikkhah_assessing_2011,czyz_measuring_2014} or limit themselves to first-party resources~\cite{dhamdhere_measuring_2012}, without evaluating whether the multiple pages on the websites are \emph{fully} IPv6-enabled.
+Closest to our work, Bajpai and Sch\"onw\"alder examine the Alexa Top 100 websites and resources embedded \emph{directly} in the main page (including third-party), finding that 27\% of IPv6-enabled websites included one or more IPv4-only resources~\cite{bajpai_longitudinal_2019}.

 \emph{Our contribution:} We extend Bajpai and Sch\"onw\"alder's methodology two ways.
 We use full, browser-based page loads that resolve dependencies to arbitrary depth, rather than limiting analysis to directly embedded resources (\autoref{sec:serverside}).
 We also simulate user interaction by clicking on links to destinations within the same domain, capturing a broader and more realistic set of third-party dependencies.
-Our dataset covers 100k websites, $1000\times$ more than Bajpai et al., and we provide compare results over two different years.
+Our dataset covers 100k websites, $1000\times$ more than Bajpai et al., and we compare results over two different years.
 We also perform a more detailed analysis of the types of resources that remain IPv4-only.